Interesting for logistics companies, e-commerce and consumers

 The Stopgap: Last Mile

-The last mile is a term used in supply chain management and transportation planning to describe the movement of people and goods from a transportation hub to a final destination.
-The term “last mile” was adopted by the telecommunications industry, which was struggling to connect individual households to the main telecommunications network.
+The last mile is a term used in supply chain management and transport planning to describe the movement of people and goods from a traffic junction to a final goal.
+The term “last mile” was taken over by the telecommunications industry, which had difficulty connecting individual households to the main telecommunications network.

 Similarly, in supply chain management, the last mile describes the difficulty of transporting people and packages from hubs to final destinations.
 Last-mile delivery is an increasingly studied area as the number of business-to-consumer (B2C) deliveries increases, particularly from e-commerce companies in freight transportation and ride-hailing companies in passenger transportation.